lingtalfi/OnTheFlyForm/doc/off-protocol.md

 The form was processed successfully (no validation error message, and no error message).

 - type: success
+- model: same as model in the formerror response
 - data: extra data that the application might want to transmit